51Degrees/specifications/pipeline-specification/packaging-and-structure.md

 ## Cross-language modularity

-We use Git for our repository management and this allows us to share certain items, such as test data, between languages using Git modules.
+We use Git for our repository management and this allows us to share certain items, such as test data, between languages using Git [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 ## Versioning